PostHog/posthog.com/contents/blog/hosthog-blog.md

 ## Did you say free drinks and pizza?

 Yes!
 The offers a great selection of beers, wines and cocktails, as well as non-alcoholic options and tasty food.
-We can’t guarantee we can accommodate for any allergies or intolerances, but let us know in [the community Slack](/slack) and we’ll try our best.
+We can’t guarantee we can accommodate for any allergies or intolerances, but let us know in [our community page](/posts) and we’ll try our best.

 ## I have another question...